Row-Column Mirror Symmetry for Colored Torus Knot Homology: The Infinite Projector

-The proof of this theorem occupies the remainder of this chapter.
-By the discussion above, this immediately gives a proof of Theorem \ref{thm: projtopexists} as well.
 We are aided in our construction of $\tilde{\alpha}$ by the following two observations:

 \textbf{Observation 1}: The domain and codomain of $\tilde{\alpha}$ are filtered by polynomial degree in each variable $u_i$.
-We refer to this as the "periodic degree".
+We refer to this as the ``periodic degree".
 The subquotients with respect to this filtration are $K_{n - 1}$ and $K'_n$ in the domain and codomain of $\tilde{\alpha}$, respectively.

 \textbf{Observation 2}: The complexes $K_{n - 1}$, $K'_n$ are filtered by decreasing degree of each exterior variable $\theta_j$.
-We refer to this as the "Koszul degree".
-The components of the associated graded objects with respect to this filtration are $B_{w_1}$ and $B_{w_1}J_n$ in $K_{n - 1}$ and $K'_n$, respectively.
+We refer to this as the ``Koszul degree".
+The subquotients with respect to this filtration are $B_{w_1}$ and $B_{w_1}J_n$ in $K_{n - 1}$ and $K'_n$, respectively.